DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Disable updating appointments.

 In this case, it's necessary to use [AppointmentForm](../reference/appointment-form.md) in read-only mode.
 Pass `readOnly={true}` to `AppointmentForm` to disable editing.
-If you want to let users delete appointments and save new ones, customize AppointmentForm's [commandButton](../reference/appointment-form.md) with `deleteButton` and `saveButton` ids and pass `disabled={false}` property to them.
+If you want to let users delete appointments and save new ones, customize AppointmentForm's [commandButton](../reference/appointment-form.md) with `saveButton` id and pass `disabled={false}` property to it.
 If you use [DragDropProvider](../reference/drag-drop-provider.md), consider turning it off.
 It may be done with the help of `allowDrag` and `allowResize` properties.

 The demo below demonstrates these approaches in action: